baylanger/synology-api-cert-update/README.md

 - password
 - primary_domain
 - have_wildcard_domain - set to false if you don't have a wildcard certificate
-- set_certificate_as_default - should stay true if you want the old certificate to be automatically eplaced in your NAS
+- set_certificate_as_default - should stay true if you want the old certificate to be automatically replaced in your NAS' config.
 - docker_swag_le_live_dir

 ## 4. Add a task scheduler for the script to automatically run